 Hack attacks, ID theft and malicious software target growing membership of online communities: Internet Scambusters #306

 With online communities firmly in their sights, hackers and

-taking sensible precautions, no one is safe from attack -- even people who aren't members.
+taking sensible precautions, no one is safe from attack — even

 We explain the 5 most common social networking scams and show

 Before we get started, why don’t you take a look at this week’s

 Next, we suggest you visit last week’s most popular articles

 An Interview With John Siskin: Learn from an expert about lighting photography as he takes you through the use of strobe lighting and more.